z3nth10n/z3nth10n.github.io/_i18n/en/_posts/2015-06-10-contact-tutorial.md

 layout: post
 section-type: post
 title: Modifying the Contact
+pagination:
+  enabled: true
   category: tech
-tags: [ 'tutorial' ]
+  tag: tutorial
+  locale: en, es
 ---

 The contact part of the index page is consisted of two elements: